 In January 2018 Josie was awarded the Medal of the Order of Australia for service to the community through music.

-Josie is looking forward to moving from the drum kit at the back of the Second Wind Ensemble – a position occupied for the last twenty years – to the front as Music Director!
+Josie has now moved from her 20-year position at the drum kit at the back of the Second-Wind Ensemble to the front as Music Director!